axibase/atsd-use-cases/research/us-visa-refusal/README.md

 | 2015  | 10.9        | 13.5               | 2.6            | 19.1         | 411.4               |
 ```

-The total amount of money earned from denied visa applications was **$411.4 million**, a little less than `1/4` of the amount earned
+The total amount of money earned from denied visa applications is **$411.4 million**, a little less than `1/4` of the amount earned
 from issued visas.
 These numbers are in line with the [2015 State Department Report](https://www.state.gov/documents/organization/249770.pdf), which stated that 10.9 million visas were issued at foreign posts.
-The total revenue eanred by U.S. consular services in 2015 was [$5.8 billion](https://www.state.gov/s/d/rm/rls/perfrpt/2015/html/249727.htm), meaning that the amount earned from
+The total revenue earned by U.S. consular services in 2015 is [$5.8 billion](https://www.state.gov/s/d/rm/rls/perfrpt/2015/html/249727.htm), meaning that the amount earned from
 refusal fees is not just pocket change.

 ## Action Items